 The answer to the point 2 is controversial, many consider the competitors as a part of negative stakeholders, but I believe we should not be managing competitors as stakeholders, in case we see that the competitors can impact us negatively, I would recommend logging a risk for this and manage it upfront.
 When we talk about stakeholder, it becomes part of the stakeholder management plan, and we communicate and engage the stakeholders as per this plan.
 Keeping competitors in stakeholder management plan can bring some practical challenges in stakeholder communications management.

-The PMBOK® Guide Fifth Edition process which elaborates the process of identifying stakeholder is “identify stakeholders” and PMBOK® Guide Fifth Edition defines it as
+The PMBOK® Guide Sixth Edition process which elaborates the process of identifying stakeholder is “identify stakeholders” and PMBOK® Guide Sixth Edition defines it as

 “The process of identifying the people, groups, or organizations that could impact or be impacted by a decision, activity, or outcome of the project; and analyzing and documenting relevant information regarding their interests, involvement, interdependencies, influence, and potential impact on project success.”